SoFaygo – “Mania” review

 SoFaygo – “Pink Heartz” review

-This is the long-awaited full-length debut from Atlanta up-&-comer SoFaygo.
+This is the long-awaited full-length debut from Atlanta, Georgia up-&-comer SoFaygo.
 Cementing himself as one of the biggest faces in the plugg/pluggnB & rage scenes, he’s given us a dozen EPs within the last 7 years & has since signed to Travis Scott’s very own Cactus Jack Records a year & a half ago.
 Last we heard from him was when he dropped B4Pink & BabyJack over the summer following his placement in this year’s XXL Freshman Class, but is finally dropping Pink Heartz ahead of UTOPIA next month apparently.

 “Slip” with Don Toliver finds the 2 calling out those who be cappin’ to their faces over a psychedelic trap instrumental while “I’ll Say” brings back the synths once more talking about having too much weed in his system.
 “Price” takes a more pillowy route going into detail of the cons that come with fame.
 “Fasho” goes into slower territory talking about already being on game while “Takeoff” with Gunna jumps on top of a rubbery trap beat from Pharrell cautioning their competition to stay in their lanes.